aspose-words/Aspose.Words-Documentation/java/getting-started/licensing/_index.md

 ### Free Trial

-The evaluation version is the same as the purchased one – the Trial version simply becomes licensed when you add a few lines of code to apply the license.
+The evaluation version is the same as the purchased one – the Trial version simply becomes licensed when you add many lines of code to apply the license.

 The Trial version of Aspose.Words for Java and Aspose.Words for Android via Java without the specified license provides full product functionality, but inserts an evaluative watermark at the top of the document upon loading and saving and limits the maximum document size to several hundred paragraphs.